 Tobacco impacts certain groups of people in unique and often more negative ways.
 Alarmingly, tobacco use is the #1 cause of preventable disease and death for Hispanics.
-Big Tobacco does everything possible to keep a deadly grip on Hispanic/Latinx neighborhoods.
-They target latino neighborhoods, which often have a higher concentration of retail tobacco outlets and fewer smoke free regulations.
+Tobacco companies do everything possible to keep a deadly grip on Hispanic/Latinx neighborhoods.
+They target Hispanic neighborhoods, which often have a higher concentration of retail tobacco outlets and fewer smoke free regulations.
 Tobacco companies have a history of targeting Hispanics with advertising themes and financial contributions to cultural organizations, calling the population “lucrative,” and “easy to reach.”
-To fight back against Big Tobacco and lower the use of tobacco, we’re proud partners with Centro Hispano.
+To fight back and lower the use of tobacco, we’re proud partners with Centro Hispano.
 Together, we seek to help educate the Spanish-speaking community of the effects of tobacco products.

 Don’t quit quitting.
 We’ve partnered with a network of partners to help provide access to free quit tools and support Utahns.

 At Way to Quit, you have access to an entire community of partners who can support you in your decision to quit smoking and stay tobacco-free.
 We have a large group of partners who are united in our goal of helping Utahns live happier, healthier lives.
 Our community partners play an invaluable role in preventing smoking in Utah.